Stainless Steel Worktops: 7 Pros & Cons of the Industrial Material

-Depending on the person this could be a pro or con.
-Some people think scratches add character when it comes to stainless steel.
+Depending on your aesthetic, this could be a pro or con.
+Some people think scratches add character when it comes to stainless steel worktops.
 But if you’re a perfectionist stainless steel is probably not the right choice for you.

 This is a big consideration especially if you have children.
 If you’re OK with a few bumps and bruises on your worktop then this won’t cause a problem at all.

-For some people this is why they choose the material because of its industrial qualities.
-For others it might be too clinical and cold for a space that’s centered around comfort and togetherness.
+For some people, this is why they choose the material because of its industrial qualities.
+For others, it might be too clinical and cold for a space that’s centred around comfort and togetherness.